oxidecomputer/renovate-config/README.md

 }
 ```
 2. Add your repository name to `runner/global.json` within this repository.
 3. Look for an issue called "Dependency Dashboard" which renovate should open within your repository.
+If this exists, your integration was successful.

 ### Why use the self-hosted version?